subbarao515/Basics/Docker.md

-**Docker** is image is read-only template that contains a set of instructions for creating a set of instructions for creating a container that can run on the Docker platform
+**Docker** is image is read-only template that contains a set of instructions for creating a set of instructions for creating a container that can run on the Docker platform.

+Docker have multiple layers.

+Writable layers
 # Docker Commands
 -docker run  '<imagename>'  Run the container\
 -docker ps      List of containers\